Last updated: 051111

 Gerunds & High Anxiety Prose

-High Anxiety Prose is what people write who are self-consciously trying to be especially formal.
+High Anxiety Prose (HAP) is what people write who are self-consciously trying to be especially formal.
 Graduate students' grant applications are often written in HAP.
 In such prose, one "obtains" rather than "gets" things, "engages" rather than "hires" assistants, "resides" rather than "lives" in a house, "commences" rather than "begins" the research, and the like.
 Passives abound in HAP, where "it is here proposed" and "it is thought by some" are preferred to "I suggest" and "some think."

 One characteristic of HAP is overuse of the gerund.
 An English gerund is a verb form ending in -ing that is used as a noun: